Radek Bonk: Playing career

 Bonk originally wore number 76 as a member of the Thunder and in his first two seasons in Ottawa, but switched to number 14 after new general manager Pierre Gauthier implemented a team rule prohibiting players from wearing "vanity numbers" (that is, numbers higher than the goaltenders).
 Thus, teammate Alexandre Daigle also switched to number 9 from his traditional 91.

 A skilled player, Bonk was often criticized in the Ottawa media for his lack of aggression, despite his size.
-On the day of the 2004 NHL Entry Draft, he was traded to the Los Angeles Kings for a third round draft pick.
+On the day of the 2004 NHL entry draft, he was traded to the Los Angeles Kings for a third-round draft pick.
 The same day, he was traded to the Montreal Canadiens along with Cristobal Huet for Mathieu Garon and a third round selection in the 2004 draft.
 His most productive season points-wise was the 2001–02 NHL season when he produced 70 points for the Ottawa Senators.

 On 2 July 2007, Bonk signed as a free agent with the Nashville Predators to a two-year contract.

 On 22 July 2009, after 969 games in the NHL it was announced that Bonk agreed to a one-year contract with Lokomotiv Yaroslavl to continue his career in the Russian Kontinental Hockey League (KHL).
-After only seven games into the 2009–10 season, Bonk left Yaroslavl to return the Czech Republic with Oceláři Třinec in the Czech Extraliga on 8 October 2009.
+After only seven games into the 2009–10 season, the majority of his teammates perished in the 2011 Lokomotiv Yaroslavl plane crash, Bonk left Yaroslavl to return to the Czech Republic with Oceláři Třinec in the Czech Extraliga on 8 October 2009.
 Radek posted 17 points in 39 games for the season with Oceláři to earn a two-year contract extension on 2 May 2010.

 Bonk announced his retirement on 19 May 2014.

 Personal life

 Bonk is married to a Canadian, Jill Sarcen, whom he met in Ottawa while a member of the Senators.
 They have sons — Oliver and Cameron, and daughters Kennedy and Maya.
 He relocated with his family to Ottawa in 2015, where he plays in a recreational men's hockey league and coaches a youth hockey team on which one of his daughters plays.
-His son Oliver, was drafted in the first round, 22nd overall, by the Philadelphia Flyers in the 2023 NHL Entry Draft.
+His son Oliver, was drafted in the first round, 22nd overall, by the Philadelphia Flyers in the 2023 NHL entry draft.

-Bonk is an uncle of Patrik Bartošák, who was drafted 146th overall by the Los Angeles Kings in the 2013 NHL Entry Draft.
+Bonk is an uncle of Patrik Bartošák, who was drafted 146th overall by the Los Angeles Kings in the 2013 NHL entry draft.